 Short-term Care: Rehospitalizations

-This tells you the number of times residents are rehospitalized per 1,000 days of short-term care.
-There is generally a correlation between keeping patients out of the hospital and the quality of rehabilitation services.
+This indicates the number of rehospitalizations per thousand days of short-term patient care.
+There is generally a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits